Edgenesis/shifu/README.md

 </div>

-***Shifu*** is a native framework to help IoT developers interact with physical devices. ***Shifu*** virtualizes the management and monitoring of devices, giving them the ability to run automatically.
+***Shifu*** is a Kubernetes Native framework to help IoT developers interact with physical devices. ***Shifu*** virtualizes the management and monitoring of devices, giving them the ability to run automatically.
 It solves the troubles of protocol and driver integration and enables devices to be plug-and-play.

 ## Why ***Shifu***

-- ***Shifu*** is a Kubernetes native framework that achieves aerospace-grade stability (up to 99.9999%).
+- ***Shifu*** is a Kubernetes native framework that achieves aerospace level stability (up to 99.9999%).
-- Device protocols and drivers are compiled as configuration files, which are efficient and reusable.
+- Device protocols and drivers are compiled from configuration files, which are efficient and reusable.
 - Modular deployment of devices, developers can simply load them on demand.

 ## Start ***Shifu***